prikril/ldt-nodemcu/README.md

 You will always get displayed all modules and functions for autocompletion that are integrated in the selected Execution Environment!

 The current (2016-06-03) version of NodeMCU Master branch is 1.5.1, the old version 1.4.0 is not supported by this project anymore.
+The old version (1.4.0) won't get updates any longer (since 2016-06-03) by this project.

 Please use the latest version from NodeMCU to get the newest modules and functions.

 | Module       | Integration  | 1.4.0 (old)   | 1.5.1         | Comment                                |